firedrakeproject/firedrake/docs/source/point-evaluation.rst

 ``UnitSquareMesh(5, 5, quadrilateral = True)`` will include the point
 :math:`(1.1, 1.0)` by default.

-If a mesh tolerance changes where we already have an immersed vertex-only mesh, such that the new tolerance ought to cause points to disappear, they will not.
+Changing mesh tolerance only affects point location after it has been changed.
+To apply the new tolerance to a vertex-only mesh, a new vertex-only mesh must be created.
+Any existing immersed vertex-only mesh will have been created using the previous tolerance and will be unaffected by the change.

 UFL API